 Origin: Norfolk Island

-Humidity: Moderate room humidity.
+Humidity: Moderate room (50% relative humidity) or higher.
+The most efficient way to boost humidity for your tropical plants is to use a small cool-mist humidifier.
 Dry, yellowing needles are a sign the air is too dry.

 Soil: Soil-based potting mix.